shanwai1234/GPWAS/README.md

 | "Sample2" | -36 | 35 | 138 |
 | "Sample3" | 15 | 10 | -7 |

+You need to prepare separate PC covariate files excluding each individual chromosome.
+If you have 10 chromosomes, you need to prepare 10 separate PC covariate files.

+**Example**: When you want to exclude chromosome 1, you need to make the file name as "Population\_structure\_exclude\_chrom\_1.txt".
+Then store all of these files to a folder.

 **Note**: All items should be split by space.
 The order of samples should be identical to the order of samples in both genotype and phenotype file.